Chantel Jeffries Dons Barely-There Bikini Top On Instagram During Mexican Getaway

 “She’s living her best life,” one commenter noted, while another added, “I love how ur staring at me.”

-According to the geotag of her previous photo posted two days ago, Jeffries is enjoying some down time in Los Cabos.
+According to the geotag of her previous photo posted two days ago, Jeffries is enjoying some downtime in Los Cabos.
 The tag says she was specifically at the OMNIA dayclub, which overlooks the Sea of Cortez in San Jose del Cabo.

-As the Daily Mail pointed out, Jeffries has spent the last several weeks vacationing in exciting islands.
+As the Daily Mail pointed out, Jeffries has spent the last several weeks vacationing in the exciting islands.
 The report states that one of her most recent trips was to Jamaica alongside Vogue model Shanina Shaik and WAGS star Nicole Williams.

 In addition to her successful DJ career, which includes playing at Coachella this year, as Cosmopolitan noted, Jeffries has also ventured into acting.
-In 2016, Jeffries made her big screen debut with a small role as a character named “Fawn” A Perfect Match, the Cosmopolitan report added.
+In 2016, Jeffries made her big screen debut with a small role as a character named “Fawn” in A Perfect Match, the Cosmopolitan report added.